gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 	* 0x10000 &rarr; [Attenuator-ESP32.bin](binaries/attenuator/Attenuator-ESP32.bin)
 1. Click on the **PROGRAM** button to begin flashing.
 View the "Output" window to view progress of the flashing operation.

+View [a quick video](images/ESP_Firmware_Update.mp4) of what this process should look like.
+Your list of USB devices may differ, and it may require selecting a different device if you cannot immediately determine which connected device is your ESP32.

 **Option 2: Via Command-Line**

 You will need to utilize a command-line tool to upload the firmware to your device from your local computer.